-Here too, like in the dressing process, the priests are segregated: Aaron is first, and his sons follow.
+Here too, as in the dressing process, the priests are segregated: Aaron first, followed by his sons.
 This distinction is absent in the instruction in Ex.
-29:20, where Moses is required to put the blood on Aaron and his sons together.
-The separation between father and sons in the ritual once again emphasizes the hierarchy between the priests.
+29:20, where Moses was required to put the blood on Aaron and his sons together.
+The separation between father and sons in the ritual once again emphasizes the hierarchy among the priests.

 Painting the priests’ ear, thumb, and big toe, parallels the placement of blood on the corners of the Altar.
-Both are placed precisely, and positioned on the extremities of the vessels – whether inanimate or living.
-This similarity indicates that the blood placed on the priests is expiatory , similar to the function of the blood on the Altar (15), and serves a purgative and prophylactic purpose..
+Both are placed precisely and positioned on the extremities of the vessels – whether inanimate or living.
+This similarity indicates that the blood placed on the priests is expiatory , similar to the function of the blood on the Altar (15) and serves a purgative and prophylactic purpose.

-In addition to the supernatural meanings which were ascribed to blood, within the visual performance, blood also lends itself to pedagogical meaning.
+In addition to the supernatural meanings that were ascribed to blood, the visual performance also lends the blood a pedagogical meaning.
 Sprinkling blood on the priests marks them as servants of the Altar.
 The mark creates a link between the Altar, the priests, and the blood of the sacrifice.
-This mark, which connects all three, is intended for the priests themselves, who feel the blood of the sacrifice on their own bodies, and also for the audience, that discovers that the priests and the Altar are now bound together.
+This mark, which connects all three, is intended for the priests themselves, who feel the blood of the sacrifice on their own bodies, and also for the audience, who realize that the priests and the Altar are now bound together.
 This lesson is a necessary premise for the priestly law, according to which the priests are the only ones authorized to offer sacrifices.
 This message reflects political agendas.

-Coloring the priests’ appendages might create another layer of meaning, especially for the audience, in its connection to the purification ritual for the leper.
-The leper’s ear, thumb and toe also require painting with the blood of a sacrifice (Lev.
+Coloring the priests’ appendages might create another layer of meaning, especially for the audience, by connecting it with the purification ritual for the leper.
+The leper’s ear, thumb, and toe also require painting with the blood of a sacrifice (Lev.
 14:14).
 The blood used in the case of the leper is the blood of a guilt-offering (אשם), offered for the purpose of purification.
-However, despite the distinctions, the parallel remains unavoidable.
-The High Priest and his sons stand in their ordination ritual before the eyes of the entire congregation, and their appendages are painted with blood like the lowliest one among them – the leper, who was ostracized and distanced until that point.
-In both rituals, the painted stand as passive objects who are acted upon.
-This parallel illuminate the priests’ humanity.
+However, despite the distinctions, the parallel remains unavoidable: The High Priest and his sons are being ordained before the eyes of the entire congregation, and their appendages are painted with blood like the lowliest among them, the leper, who was ostracized and distanced until purified.
+In both rituals, the painted individuals stand as passive objects who are acted upon.
+This parallel illuminates the priests’ humanity.
 Although they are adorned with their representative garments, they are no different than anyone in the audience.

 The waving ritual

-Setting the priests as objects that lack any status is also reflected in the waving ritual, Where Moses act on the passive priests.
+Presenting the priests as objects who lack any status is also reflected in the waving ritual, where once again Moses acts upon the passive priests.

 Lev.
 8